-John Gibb, a failor in Borrowstounness, a great professor, (but still some serious souls jealous of him) drew about twenty-six women and three men with him, the greater part of them serious, exercised, tencer, zealous, gracious souls, who stumbled upon that stumbling-block said in their way, of ministers' compliance, silence and unfaithfulness, who before the break of Bothwell-Bridge for about eleven years, had publicly preached the indispensible duty of all the Lord's people to sollow the gospel, and defend the same: But a little thereafter, the enemy gave an indemnity, or third indulgence to all ministers who formerly preached in the fields, to preach in houses with the cautionary-band witneffed against in the banders disbanded.
-They so far complied with the enemy's defign and defire to have their Rendezvous of Rebellion, the field conventicles (as then called) the devil's grand eye-fore, and great vexation to all his friends, the foes of reformation, that they would preach none without houses, even those who formerly were most zealous and forward that way, whose names might be mentioned, and who would not fet their faces to doors when there were any people without.
-These lamentable things, together with the cruel tyranny, thedding fo much innocent precious dear blood, made them split with zeal, not only to cast off all that do not agree with them in every thing, but also to utter strange anti-gospel imprecations, disdaining and reproaching all others as backfliders, flating their teftimony against all crown dues, excise and customs?
-And for that end would make no use of ale nor tobacco, and other foul things.
-These people at first were commonly called Sweet Singers, from their frequently meeting together, and finging these tearful Psalms over the mournful case of the church, Psalm 74, 79; 80, 83, 137.
-Thus they continued from the beginning of the year until April; then all with one confent, that they might be free from all these foresaid things, left their houses, warm fost beds, covered tables; fome of them their husbands and children weeping upon them to stay with them; some women taking the fuckling children in their arms to defart places to be free of all fnares and fins, and communion with all others, and mourn for their own fins, the land's tyranny and defections, and there to be fafe from the land's utter ruin and defolations by judgments; fome of them going to Pentland hills, with a resolution to fit their to fee the smoke and utter ruin of the finfulbloody city of Edinburgh: But if they had fulfilled their resolution, they would have been fadly beaten these forty-eight years, being lately gone to their graves, laying more weight and firefs upon these due ties of prayer, fasting and mourning, than upon Christ's satisfaction, obedience and intercession, which alas, that legal formal spirit is the ruin and plague of the greater part of preachers and prayers abounding this day, and ruining all the churches.
-These were a part of the confession of some of these gracious women, who came under the power of such delusions voluntarily before a great multitude of people, upon the 3d day of March 1681, at the black hill of Lesmahago; and matter of mourning to this day.
-Immediately aster they came to these desart places, they kept a day of sasting, and confessing of their sins, one to another: Yea, some of them confess fins that the world had not heard of, and so not called to confess them to men.
+John Gibb, a failor in Borrowstounness, a great professor, (but still some serious souls jealous of him) drew about twenty-fix women and three men with him, the greater part of them ferious, exercised, tender, zealous, gracious fouls, who stumbled upon that stumbling-block laid in their way, of ministers compliance, filence and unfaithfulness, who before the break of Bothwell-Bridge for about eleven years, had publicly preached the indispensible duty of all the Lord's people to follow the gospel, and defend the fame: But a little thereafter, the enemy gave an indemnity, or third indulgence to all ministers who formerly preached in the fields, to preach in houses with the cautionary-band witnessed against in the Banders disbanded.
+They so far complied with the enemy's defign and defire to have their Rendezvous of Rebellion, the field conventicles (as then call'd) the devil's grand eye-fore, and great vexation to all his friends, the foes of reformation, that they would preach none without houses, even those who formerly were most zealous and forward that way, whose names might be mentioned, and who would not let their faces to doors when there were any people without.
+These lamentable things, together with the cruel tyranny, fhedding so much innocent precious dear blood, made them split with zeal, not only to cast off all that do not agree with them in every thing, but also to utter strange anti-gospel imprecations, disdaining and reproaching all others as backfliders, flating their teftimony against all crown ducs, excise and customs: And for that end would make no use of ale nor tobacco, and other foul things.
+These people at first were commonly called Sweet Singers, from their frequently meeting together, and finging these tearful Pfalms over the mournful case of the church, Psalm 74, 79, 80, 83, 137.
+Thus they continued from the beginning of the year until April; then all with one confent, that they might be free from all these foresaid things, left their houses, warm fost beds, cover'd tables; some of them their husbands and children weeping upon them to stay with them; some women taking the fucking children in their arms to defart places to be free of all fnares and fins, and communion with all others, and mourn for their own fins, the land's tyranny and defections, and there to be fafe from the land's utter ruin and defolations by judgements; fome of them going to Pentland hills, with a refolution to fit there to fee the smoke and utter ruin of the sinful bloody city of Edinburgh: But, if they had fulfilled their resolution, they would have been fadly beaten these forty-eight years, being lately gone to their graves, laying more weight and firefs upon these duties of prayer, failing and mourning, than upon Christ's satisfaction, obedience and intercession, which alas, that legal formal spirit is the vuin and plague of the greater part of preachers and prayers abounding this day, and ruining all the churches.
+These were a part of the confession of some of these gracious women, who came under the power of fuch delufions voluntarily before a great multitude of people, upon the 3d day of March 1681, at the black hill of Lesmahago; and matter of mourning to this day.
+Immediately after they came to these desart places, they kept a day of fasting, and confessing of their sins one to another: Yea, some of them confest fins that the world had not heard of, and so not call'd to confess them to men.